simslab/scHPF/docs/select-k.rst

 intended application
 (:ref:`example criteria<k-criteria>`).
 An example workflow might be:

-    0. (Optional) Do a trial run on a single partition to make sure everything is working, data is formatted correctly, etc., especially if you haven't run scHPF before.

     1. Choose an appropriate selection criteria for the problem at hand (:ref:`examples<k-criteria>`).